jvsteiner/merkle/README.md

 # merkle
 A Golang implementation of the Merkle/Hash Tree Algorithm

 This simple performant implementation is designed to be easily traversible.
 The tree has a convenience method for accessing the path from any node to the Merkle root.
-By using the AddAdjust() method, new leaves can be added to an already built tree, without rebuilding.
+By using the Append() method, new leaves can be added to an already built tree, without rebuilding.

 Installation: